hecto932/vw-react/README.md

-# vk-react
+# vw-react

-vk-react is a powerful navbar allows to do request to API job list and return the coincidences from the string wrote.
+vw-react is a powerful navbar allows to do request to API job list and return the coincidences from the string wrote.

 ## How to use

 1. Clone this reponsitory inside one folder.
-2. cd `vk-react` folder and make `npm install`.
+2. cd `vw-react` folder and make `npm install`.
 This will install all the project dependecies.
 3. After install all the dependencies you can run some commands:
   - `npm run build:dev`: This command run a webpack-dev-server in `http://localhost:9000/` you can make changes on the code and it will refresh automatically.
   - `npm run build:prod`: This command will create all de js and css bundles.
 If you want to run the bundles you must execute `index.html` file locally.